Schools

 The Middletown school board will be asked to accept next year's budget at next Tuesday night's meeting, April 28.
 That's the budget that includes and prepares for closing/converting the three schools.

-If a majority of the board adopts the budget next week, Monmouth County will sign off on it and the budget will be submitted to the NJ Department of Education.
+A majority of the board is expected to adopt the budget next Tuesday, and the budget will then be submitted to Monmouth County and then the state Department of Education.

 7 Middletown Parents File Appeal With State, Seeking To Block School Closures (March 6)